-Ficheall.ie organise fun and friendly one-day inter-school chess tournaments.
-These tournaments provide a focus for teachers to promote chess in primary schools during the winter months.
-Ficheall.ie place an emphasis on teamwork and students representing their schools at these tournaments.
-These tournaments are called Regional Tournaments.
+Ficheall.ie organise fun and friendly, one day inter-school chess tournaments.
+These tournaments provide a focus for teachers to promote chess in primary schools through the winter months.
+Our goal is maximum participation in chess, so the focus of these events is on teamwork and giving children the opportunity to represent their school in a non-competitive, friendly environment.

 A chess team consists of eight students and schools are welcome to enter up to four chess teams if they wish.
 No individual awards or team prizes are given at a Ficheall.ie Regional Tournament.
 Instead schools who enter teams are presented with a Certificate of Participation to celebrate the school making chess available to the students in their school.